pradeepthi1028/pradeepthi1028/README.md

 ---

-## 🌷 About Me
+## 👩🏻‍🎓✨ About Me
 I’m interested in software development, web technologies, and building useful projects
-• I’m currently learning Computer Science & Business Systems (CSBS) at RVR & JC College of Engineering
+• I’m currently pursuing Computer Science & Business Systems (CSBS) at RVR & JC College of Engineering
-• I enjoy exploring new technologies and improving my technical skills
+• Passionate about exploring emerging technologies and strengthening my technical skills
+• Open to learning, collaboration, and new opportunities
 • How to reach me: LinkedIn - (https://www.linkedin.com/in/samineni-pradeepthi-0368b62aa/)
-• Open to learning, collaboration, and new opportunities